|

 62. epitaph

-an inscription on a tombstone or monument in memory of the person buried there
+an inscription in memory of a buried person

 63. sluice